At a glance

 What about criminal offence data?

-If you are processing data about criminal convictions, criminal offences or related security measures, you need both a lawful basis for processing and a separate condition for processing this data in compliance with Article 10.
+If you are processing data about criminal convictions, criminal offences or related security measures, you need both a lawful basis for processing, and either ‘official authority’ or a separate condition for processing this data in compliance with Article 10.
 You should document both your lawful basis for processing and your criminal offence data condition so that you can demonstrate compliance and accountability.